Ferret

 What is the animal Ferret known for?

-Ferret standing on a rock in a field of grass and flowers with mountains in the background
+A curious ferret standing proudly on a rock in a vibrant field of grass and wildflowers, with towering mountains creating a breathtaking backdrop under a clear blue sky.

 Ferrets are small, furry animals that belong to the weasel family.